Can healthy eating include treats? Yes! Even fitness models use treats as a fat-loss strategy. Here's how it works.

 One of the worst times to have a cheat meal or treat is when you are famished.
 Don't punish yourself by an intense workout to make up for the cheat meal, or by restricting your calories the days before.
 While planning a "calorie buffer" sometimes is a smart cheat-meal approach, overcompensating for a feast by "saving" calories for days in advance nearly always fails and you're prone to overeat.

 Here's where those treats come in.
 Fitness fanatics use pre-planned treats as part of their wider fat loss eating protocol, to strategically boost leptin, and to provide a much-needed psychological boost from dieting.

-How often should you have a treat?
 It depends on a few things: how lean you are (the leaner you get, the more often you can use this strategy), how fast you are losing weight (more treats mean a slower rate of loss), and how well you think you can adhere to a treat before jumping back on a diet.
 Some people can have a cheat meal some can have a cheat day.

-Some people can get away with huge cheat meals of burgers, chips, pizza and an entire cheesecake but bear in mind that such people have been genetically blessed to carry a huge amount of muscle mass (and just might be using performance-enhancing drugs, too).
-If you're a natural, drug-free athlete, and really want to lose fat, start with just one treat meal every 7-10 days.
+Some people can get away with substantial cheat meals of burgers, chips, pizza and an entire cheesecake but bear in mind that such people have been genetically blessed to carry a considerable amount of muscle mass (and just might be using performance-enhancing drugs, too).
+If you're a natural, drug-free athlete, and want to lose fat, start with only one treat meal every 7-10 days.
 Monitor it just as you do the rest of your diet.
-Otherwise a treat can easily turn into a whole day of overeating, and that will certainly offset the calorie deficit you so carefully created in the week!
+Otherwise, a treat can quickly turn into a whole day of overeating, and that will undoubtedly offset the calorie deficit you so carefully created in the week!